waelhammoudeh/getdiff/README.changeFiles.md

-This file is a cut-out part from [README.md](https://github.com/waelhammoudeh/overpass-4-slackware/tree/master/Extract_and_Planet_Change_Files) included here as a brief introduction to OSM change files, you may want to read the whole file!
+This file presents few definitions and breifly discuss OSM change files.
+Terms and ideas presented here should be famaliar to anybody interested in OSM data files.

-For the purpose of this subject one needs to know few definition and understand few terms presented here in a very short and simplified way.
+The use of a web browser is helpful to locate files on remote servers.

 **Change Files:** Change file is the difference between two OSM data files from two different points in time.
 Merging the change file with the older data file results in the newer data file.

 When a new change file is calculated; it is assigned a **timestamp** and a unique **replication sequence number** (sequence number for short) both are written to a